How to write to a file in Python

 file.write("\nThis line is appended to the file.")--OUTPUT--No visible output - adds new content to the end of sample.txt

-To add content without erasing what's already there, you'll use the append mode.
-Simply switch the mode in your open() function from "w" to "a".
-This tells Python to add new data to the very end of the file, preserving everything that came before it.
+When you need to add data to a file without deleting its existing contents, you'll use append mode.
+Just switch the mode in open() from "w" to "a".
+This tells Python to move the file pointer to the very end before writing.

-- If the file doesn't exist, append mode conveniently creates it for you.
+- If the file doesn't exist, append mode creates it for you.

 Writing multiple lines at once with writelines()